Agapito Sánchez

-Agapito Sánchez (February 14, 1970 – November 14, 2005) was a boxer from the Dominican Republic, nicknamed "El Ciclón" and "Dirty Sanchez" (due to his constant application of unsportsmanlike tactics in the ring), in the Super Bantamweight weight class.
+Agapito Sánchez (February 14, 1970 – November 15, 2005) was a boxer from the Dominican Republic, nicknamed "El Ciclón" and "Dirty Sanchez" (due to his frequent application of unsportsmanlike tactics in the ring), in the Super Bantamweight weight class.
 He won 37 of his 50 fights, 18 by knockout.

 Pro career

 In 1995, Sanchez challenged WBO superbantemweight champion Marco Antonio Barrera but lost via a twelve-round unanimous decision.
 He also faced future champions Juan Manuel Márquez, Freddie Norwood, and Guty Espadas, Jr. but came up short in each bout.
 In 1998, Sanchez defeated future champion Óscar Larios via technical knockout.
 In 2001, he defeated Jorge Monsalvo Sánchez to win the vacant WBO Super Bantamweight title.

 In his next bout, he fought then two-division world champion Manny Pacquiao in an attempt to unify the IBF and WBO junior featherweight titles.
 The bout was stopped in the sixth round due to a cut over Pacquiao's right eye, caused by an accidental clash of heads in the second round and made worse with another collision in the sixth.
 Sanchez had been docked two points; one for repeated low blows.
 The bout was declared a draw with scores of 58-54 Pacquiao, 57-55 Sanchez and 56-56.
 In August 2002 Sanchez was scheduled to defend his title against Joan Guzmán but failed a pre-fight eye test and was stripped of his crown.
 After a two-year layoff he fought Guzmán for the same title but lost via technical knockout.

 His final bout was a win against Edison Torres on September 17, 2005.